Beginner View Advanced View

 One of the most dependable signals is to wait for a divergence to develop from overbought or oversold levels.
 Once the oscillator hits overbought levels, investors should wait for a negative divergence to develop and then a cross below 80.
 This signal usually requires a double dip below 80 and the second dip results in the sell signal.
 For a buy signal, wait for a positive divergence to occur after the indicator moves below 20.
 This will usually require a trader to ignore the first break above 20.
 After the positive divergence forms, the second break above 20 usually confirms the divergence and a buy signal is subsequently given.

-The SOS for this stock is currently showing a bullish reading.
-A bullish reading of over 20 is the usual amount needed on the SOS scale of 0-100.
+The SOS for this stock is currently showing a bearish reading.
+A bearish reading of over 80 is the usual amount needed on the SOS scale of 0-100.
 Keep in mind that a stock can keep on rising after the Stochastic Oscillator has reached 80 and also continue to fall after the Stochastic Oscillator has reached 20, in fact some of the best readings occur in those situations.
-A buy-signal is also generated if the points %KS and %DS cross in the oversold area of the SOS chart.
-Lastly, a bullish divergence happens when the SOS is making higher lows while the prices show the opposite trend.
-This indicates a weakening down-trend and a probable reversal.
+A sell-signal is also generated if the points %KS and %DS cross in the overbought area of the SOS chart.
+Lastly, a bearish divergence occurs when the SOS is making lower highs while prices show the opposite trend.
+This indicates that the up-trend is weakening, and a trend reversal is probable.
+Investors should note that although divergences indicate a weakening trend, they do not indicate that the trend has reversed already.

 • [+] Williams %R